Harshitha-sai04/CRR-IT-Learners/README.md

 **CRR IT Learners** is a static, user-friendly educational portal designed to centralize all academic resources for IT students.
 It removes the hassle of searching through scattered sources like WhatsApp groups by providing a single, organized platform.

-**Suggested About section text for GitHub repo:**

-> A static website for IT students offering career pathways, semester-wise study resources, and integrated Google Sheets/Forms for real-time updates.

 ---